svm-zhang/lohhla-mod/simulation/README.md

     --subject s6
 ```

+The command above generates `s6.loh.res.tsv` LOH result within the output directory you specified.

-The command above applies the same to other simulated cases here.
-You only need to swap the right input BAM and reference files.
+You can apply the same command to all other cases below, with different BAM and HLA reference files.

 ## Case: Subject s7